jorioux/PowerDP/README.md

 ```

 The column names are kept the same, so you can easily filter with the columns names and display only the columns you want.
 It's important to include the `-tab` parameter because the function needs the input to be tab separated.

+Prerequisites
+-
+PowerDP requires `omniback` to be installed, and its `bin` directory must be in the PATH environment variable.
+You can install the `User Interface` component on your workstation if you want to use PowerDP on your workstation.
+To do so, add your workstation as a Client in the CM and install only the `User Interface` component.

 Release notes
 -